DevMine/parsers/README.md

 Each of the language parser can be installed using [srctool](http://devmine.ch/doc/srctool/) with the `install` command.
 See `srctool help` for more details.

+## How to write a language parser

+Document on how to write a parser can be found [here](http://godoc.org/github.com/DevMine/srcanlzr/src).